plwtx/plwtx.art/README.md

 ### ATTENTION
-Project is archive and replaced by new project called plu.moe.
+Project is archived and replaced by new project called plu.moe.
 Have a nice day [^~^]
+i am sorry for abandoning you plwtx.